 In the United States, HIV is spread mainly by having sex or sharing injection drug equipment, such as needles, with someone who has HIV.

-HIV can also pass from an HIV-infected woman to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
+HIV can also spread from an HIV-infected woman to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
 This spread of HIV is called mother-to-child transmission of HIV.

-In the past, some people were infected with HIV after receiving a blood transfusion or organ transplant from an HIV-infected donor.
-Today, this risk is very low because the supply of donated blood and organs is carefully tested in the United States.
+In the past, some people were infected with HIV after receiving a blood transfusion or organ or tissue transplant from an HIV-infected donor.
+Today, this risk is very low because donated blood, organs, and tissues are carefully tested in the United States.

-You can’t get HIV by shaking hands with, hugging, or closed-mouth kissing a person infected with HIV.
+You can’t get HIV from casual contact with a person infected with HIV, for example from a handshake, a hug, or a closed-mouth kiss.
 And you can’t get HIV from contact with objects such as toilet seats, doorknobs, or dishes used by a person infected with HIV.

 How can I reduce my risk of getting HIV?